Everyone LOVES a good Before + After story, so I thought I’d highlight a curb appeal makeover project for one of my local clients.

 Image Provided by Client

 She ended up going one swatch lighter for the blue/green/gray paint color I proposed and I think it looks so beautiful.
 That gorgeous color against the bright white accents makes her home look so crisp, clean and inviting.
 And I really adore the lantern lights and the address plaque she happened to find.

 Even though she didn’t go with the exact products I suggested, my mood boards helped give her the confidence she needed to purchase similar items and I’m so thrilled I was able to help her in that way.
 She just needed that little bitty push …

 If she happens to move back to Florida, she plans on buying a new front door, faux-painting the garage door, and adding some additional decor and landscaping.
 But how lucky her current renters are to live in such a pretty home!

-If you haven’t done so already, make sure to sign up for my weekly newsletter so you never miss a post (you’ll also get a freebie for signing up as well as monthly freebies!).
-The sign up box is conveniently located below.
+Make sure to sign up for my weekly newsletter so you never miss a post (you’ll also get a freebie for signing up as well as monthly freebies!).
+The signup box is conveniently located below.